 'Troubled' Nato reacts to Russia nuclear threat

-Russia's nuclear threat to Europe is getting so alarming, the US might deploy new weapons on land or sea here, America has said.
+Russia's nuclear threat to Europe is getting so alarming, the US might deploy new weapons on land or sea here.

-But Cold War deja vu aside, Western powers are divided on how to handle one of the biggest conflicts under their noses - Libya.
+But Cold War déjà vu aside, Western powers are divided on how to handle one of the worst conflicts under their noses - Libya.

 Join EUobserver today